Zircoz/HRDataSet/README.md

 # HRDataSet

 This repo contains HRdataset-v14 obtained from Drs.
-Rich Huebner and Carla Patalano [Human Resources Dataset](https://www.kaggle.com/rhuebner/human-resources-data-set).
+Rich Huebner and Carla Patalano's [Human Resources Dataset](https://www.kaggle.com/rhuebner/human-resources-data-set).
 It is small enough to easily track changes and still large enough to overcome the cons of creating tiny tables for learning.
 Since the original dataset was in one csv, I have divided it into 3 files which can be combined and/or joined to learn various tools and languages for Data Ops/Analysis.

 The HRdataset.dbc file is a databricks archive of the notebook in which csv were modified.
 It is also published via DataBricks [here](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/8551209553411057/2027291136960588/3562510147912509/latest.html), but it might disappear in some months of writing this readme.